mozilla/fxa/docs/adr/0012-next-two-factor-authentication.md

 ### Option B - Implement SMS as opt-in backup method

 - Description
-  - Add the ability to have users send a recovery code to a phone number associated to the account, which could then be used to recover the account.
+  - Add the ability to have users send a backup authentication code to a phone number associated to the account, which could then be used to recover the account.
 - Pros
   - Common account recovery pattern used on many sites
   - Less UX unknowns